Dil Toh Happy Hai Ji To Go Off Air: Donal Bisht Says She Was Promised The Show Will Run For A Year!

 "Having said that, an artiste doesn't have a say in such decisions.
 Our job is to come and act to the best of our abilities, which is what I did.
 I am happy to be associated with this show and the two-month short journey has been sweet."

-Donal Says She Will Never Join Shows Mid-way!
+Donal Says She Will Never Join Shows Midway!

-After this experience, the actress revealed that she will not join any show mid-way and take up a new show!
-She said, "After Roop, I had decided to take up a new show, but I made an exception because I liked the concept and the fact that it centred around my character.
-However, now I won't join any show midway."
+As though wiser from the experience, Donal says she would take up a new show only after 'Roop - Mard Ka Naya Swaroop'.
+"After 'Roop', I had decided to take up a new show, but I made an exception because I liked the concept and the fact that it centred around my character.
+However, now I won't join any show midway," she was quoted as saying.

 Most Read: Nach Baliye 9's Vishal Aditya Singh On Break-Up With Ex Madhurima Tulli: She Was Not Right For Me!